Vectorface/SnappyRouter/docs/handlers/controller_handler.md

 # Controller Handler

 The controller handler provides the "C" part of the MVC application paradigm.
-Controller actions become the entry point to your application.
-The router provides the environment information through the parent controller class.
+Controller actions are the entry point to your application.
+The router provides the environment information through the controller class.

 Controllers must follow the naming convention `"${NAME}Controller"` and actions must follow the naming convention `"${NAME}Action".
 Actions can optionally